mojaveexpressguide/mojaveexpressguide.github.io/docs/MEG - Patches.md

 ## MEG - LOD

-This step is optional but below is pre-generated LOD for Mojave Express using all the mods in the guide with vanilla textures.
-You need to have have **[New Vegas Landscape Overhaul Re-Remastered](https://www.nexusmods.com/newvegas/mods/74218?tab=files)** installed for this to work properly.
-You will need the below resources and their plugins as well.
-If you have downloaded Viva New Vegas with Wabbajack you should already have the resources, so you just need to disable the **FNVLODGen Output** you have in **MO2** and then download and install the **[Mojave Express - FNVLODGen Output](https://www.nexusmods.com/newvegas/mods/80444?tab=files)**.
+I highly recommend that you generate your own LOD at this point, particularly if you installed **[New Vegas Landscape Overhaul Re-Remastered](https://mojaveexpressguide.com/docs/MEG%20-%20Locations#new-vegas-landscape-overhaul-re-remastered---)**.
+You can do so by following this [LOD Guide](https://vivanewvegas.moddinglinked.com/lod.html).
+If you have downloaded Viva New Vegas with Wabbajack you will already have the resources listed on that page and so all you need to do is disable the **FNVLODGen Output** mod you have in **MO2** then follow the linked [LOD Guide](https://vivanewvegas.moddinglinked.com/lod.html) from the FNVLODGen section onwards.
+When it comes to naming your LOD **Output** just call it **MEG - FNVLODGen Output**.

 :::tip Note:

-If you have added additional mods that require LOD or use texture mods then it is highly recommended to generate your own LOD from [LOD Guide](https://vivanewvegas.moddinglinked.com/lod.html) instead.
+Alternatively you can download pregenerated LOD which I generated with all of the mods in VNV + MEG using vanilla textures.
+You will still need to download the below mods in and install them in the order presented.

 :::